A General Work Visa South Africa, is one of 5 types of work visa categories that you can make a work visa application under.

 - Job offer and acceptance.

-- Proof of the employers attempts to recruit a “local”.
+- Proof of the employer’s attempts to first recruit a South African permanent resident or citizen for the position.

 You may be surprised at the work visa options that are available to you.
 In the first instance we recommend you speak to one of our expert client managers.
 They will provide you with a free assessment that carries no obligation.
 So to get started and find out more about a general work visa South Africa call us today at + 27 (0) 21 4242460.